Duckpin bowling

 Duckpin bowling is a variation of the sport of bowling.

 Duckpin balls are 4+3/4 to 5 in in diameter, weigh between 1.53 and 1.70 kg each, and lack finger holes.
 They are thus significantly smaller than those used in ten-pin bowling but are slightly larger and heavier than those used in candlepin bowling.

-Duckpins, although arranged in a triangle identical to that used in ten-pin bowling, are shorter, slightly thinner, and lighter than their ten-pin equivalents, which makes it more difficult for the smaller ball to achieve a strike.
-For this reason, similar to candlepin bowling, the bowler is allowed three rolls per frame.
+Duckpins, although arranged in a triangle identical to that used in ten-pin bowling, are shorter, slightly thinner, and lighter than their ten-pin equivalents, which (combined with the smaller ball) makes it more difficult to achieve a strike than in ten-pin bowling.
+For this reason, similar to candlepin bowling, duckpin bowlers are allowed three rolls per frame.

-Duckpins are shorter and squatter than the pins used in ten-pin bowling.